 The DAF Competition Advocate General appoints procuring activity Competition and Commercial Advocates for the procuring activities identified in 5306.501(a)(1) via certificate.
 SCOs must nominate a primary and alternate Competition and Commercial Advocate.
 The AFICC SCO or civilian deputy must be the primary Competition and Commercial Advocate for the MAJCOM they support.
 SCOs must submit nominations via the Competition and Commercial Advocate Nominations SharePoint site, unless otherwise directed by SAF/AQCP.

-The Heads of Contracting Activity for the procuring activities identified in 5306.501(a)(2) must appoint their primary and alternate Competition and Commercial Advocates in writing.
+The Heads of Contracting Activity for the procuring activities identified in DAFFARS 5306.501(a)(2) must appoint their primary and alternate Competition and Commercial Advocates in writing.

 Once appointed, the competition action officer updates the Competition and Commercial Advocates list with the required information.